Jennifer Agricola Mojica American

 Jennifer Agricola Mojica is a contemporary painter, educator, and mother based in San Antonio, Texas.
 Agricola Mojica’s work conveys shifting perspectives and figures, layers that conceal and reveal, monotonous repetition punctured by shapes, and suggestions of a fragmented time and space.

-Agricola Mojica has exhibited nationally and internationally, including at the Royal Nebeker Art Gallery in Astoria, OR; and the IF Gallery, Prague, Czech Republic.
-She has shown her work at numerous galleries in Texas including the Joan Grona Gallery, Sala Diaz, Dallas Center for Contemporary Art, and most recently with a solo exhibition at Dock Space Gallery.
-Agricola Mojica has been featured in multiple publications including New Visionary Magazine, Women United Art Magazine, and Art Seen.
+Agricola Mojica has exhibited nationally and internationally, including at the Royal Nebeker Art Gallery in Astoria, OR, and the IF Gallery, Prague, Czech Republic.
+She has exhibited her work at numerous galleries in Texas, including the Joan Grona Gallery, Sala Diaz, and the Dallas Center for Contemporary Art, and most recently, with a solo exhibition at Dock Space Gallery.
+Her work is a part of the permanent collections of Ruby City, San Antonio, TX, and Alamo Colleges, San Antonio, TX.
+Agricola Mojica has been featured in multiple publications, including New Visionary Magazine, Women United Art Magazine, and Art Seen.

 -